PrefectHQ/prefect/docs/guides/deployment/docker.md

     - orchestration
     - infrastructure
     - deployments
-    - tutorial
 ---

 # Running flows with Docker

 In the [Deployments](/tutorials/deployments/) and [Storage and Infrastructure](/tutorials/storage/) tutorials, we looked at creating configuration that enables creating flow runs via the API and with code that was uploaded to a remotely accessible location.

-In this tutorial, we'll further configure the deployment so flow runs are executed in a Docker container.
-We'll run our Docker instance locally, but you can extend this tutorial to run it on remote machines.
+In this guide, we'll further configure the deployment so flow runs are executed in a Docker container.
+We'll run our Docker instance locally, but you can extend this guide to run it on remote machines.

-In this tutorial we'll:
+In this guide we'll:

 - Configure a Docker Container infrastructure block that enables creating flow runs in a container.
 - Build and apply a new `log_flow.py` deployment that uses the new infrastructure block.